Lean Validation Cheat Sheet

 LEARN: Exploration Questions

-Is our product meaningfully better than what people do now?
+Is our product meaningfully better than what people are doing now?

-Is our product usable enough to deliver the solution?
+Is our product usable enough to deliver the solution effectively?

 Does our product enable the necessary behavior change?